Are you an entrepreneur looking for a loan, and want to know what a commercial CIBIL report is?

 Know Your Credit Health Instantly

-Having a good CIBIL report will help you to get higher commercial loans at a lower interest rates.
-Even the process of applying for the loan gets easier if you have a higher commercial CIBIL rank.
+Having a good CIBIL report will help you to get higher commercial loans at lower interest rates.
+Even the process of applying for the loan gets easier if you have a higher commercial CIBIL score.

-The major difference between a consumer CIBIL and a commercial CIBIL is that the former is for checking an individual’s creditworthiness, while the other is for companies, and organizations.
+The major difference between a consumer CIBIL and a commercial CIBIL is that the former is for checking an individual’s creditworthiness, while the latter is for companies and organizations.

 Apart from this, commercial CIBIL ranks range from 1 to 10, 1 being the best rank one can have.
 Whereas, consumer CIBIL score ranges from 300 to 900, where a higher score is considered better.